 Each component is multiplied by a factor known as the Geographic Practice Cost Index, or GPCI, to account for variations in living and business costs across the country.
 Add the three elements together, multiply the resulting sum by the CF, and you reach the reimbursement dollar amount that Medicare or HMOs pay.

-In an interview, Dr. Phil Parker, Group Chief Medical Officer for SCP, said there are three ways to measure productivity with RVUs: RVUs per visit, RVUs per hour, and provider cost relative to RVUs.
+In an interview, Dr. Phil Parker, Group Chief Medical Officer at SCP Health, said there are three ways to measure productivity with RVUs: RVUs per visit, RVUs per hour, and provider cost relative to RVUs.

 Using the patients per hour metric alone does not account for acuity, however, so the number of RVUs a doctor can build up differs based on the severity of the patient’s condition.
 Typically, this means a doctor who sees more patients could collect more RVUs than one who sees less.